sustainability-zhaw/integration-test/README.md

 ### 2. Clone services (Optional)

-To use the `compose.build.yaml` or `compose.mount.yaml` override clone all or some (if using only specific services) of the services to the services directory.
+To use the `compose.build.yaml` or `compose.mount.yaml` override clone all or some services so that they are a sibling directory of this project.

+> [!Tip]
+> If you whish to clone services to another location define the `SERVICES_DIR`
+> env variable (without trailing slash).
+See [.env-example](.env-example).

 ### 3. Starting the system